2025 mid-year update

 Sven Heinemann

-EMEA Value Create Driver for Industrials & Services, PwC Germany
+Partner, EMEA Value Creation Driver for Industrials & Services at PwC Germany

 Email

-Tobias Blaser,Partner and German Industrial Manufacturing Deals Leader at PwC Germany
+Tobias Blaser,Partner, German Industrial Manufacturing Deals Leader at PwC Germany

 Sub-sector trends